 \subsection{Contributions}

-Rather than relying on the strong geometric assumptions usually used in SSL theory, we simply use the \emph{missing completely at random (MCAR)} assumption, a standard assumption from the missing data literature (see e.g. \citealp{little2019statistical}).
+Rather than relying on the strong geometric assumptions usually used in SSL theory, we use the \emph{missing completely at random (MCAR)} assumption, a standard assumption from the missing data literature (see e.g. \citealp{little2019statistical}) and often implicitly made in most SSL works.
 With this only assumption on the data distribution, we propose a new safe SSL method derived from simply debiasing common SSL risk estimates.
-Our main contributions are: \begin{itemize} \item We introduce debiased SSL (DeSSL), a safe method that can be applied to most deep SSL algorithms; \item We propose a theoretical explanation of the intuition of the popular SSL methods.
-We provide theoretical guarantees on the safeness of using DeSSL both on consistency and calibration of the method.
-We also provide a generalisation error bound; \item We show how simple it is to apply DeSSL to existing methods and show empirically that DeSSL leads to models that are never worse than their classical counterparts, generally better calibrated and sometimes much more accurate. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce debiased SSL (DeSSL), a safe method that can be applied to most deep SSL algorithms without assumptions on the data distribution; \item We propose a theoretical explanation of the intuition of popular SSL methods.
+We provide theoretical guarantees on the safeness of using DeSSL both on consistency, calibration and asymptotic normality.
+We also provide a generalisation error bound; \item We show how simple it is to apply DeSSL to the most popular methods such as Pseudo-label and Fixmatch, and show empirically that DeSSL leads to models that are never worse than their classical counterparts, generally better calibrated and sometimes much more accurate. \end{itemize}